dharmanjistha12/Parrot-Says/README.md

 This project is made from data provided by newscatcher api.
 This newsapp will help people to read news anywhere anytime and stay updated always.

+The link to newscatcher api official site: https://newscatcherapi.com/

 # Getting Started with Create React App